kennethmleo/Physics-215/Julia installation and exploration.md

 There are five (5) different types of REPL (read-eval-print loop) modes  in ```julia```.
 These are the (1) Julian mode, (2) Help mode, (3) Shell mode, (4) Pkg mode, and (5) Search mode.

 ### Julian mode
 This mode is the most common and the default mode when you open Julia.
 In this mode, you can do basic mathematical operations and even has built-in functions (no more ```import numpy as np``` needed).
+Tab completion is also supported in Julia so yeay!

     julia> 8+5-4
     9